codio-templates/hello-turtle-c-/.guides/content/Short-Circuiting-b80a.md

 ## Short Circuiting

-If Java can determine the result of a boolean expression before evaluating the entire thing, it will stop and return the value.
+If C++ can determine the result of a boolean expression before evaluating the entire thing, it will stop and return the value.

 ![.guides/img/ShortCircuiting](.guides/img/ShortCircuiting.png)